Adapt-Framework/adapt/docs/articles/getting_started.md

 Viewing the site now will show a header and footer on every page with the correct content for the page.
 We can add additional controllers to our site and all of them will automatically get the header and footer.

 ## Working with views
-So far we have look at how to use view controllers to map URL's and build pages, in this section we will look at views and how to use them.
+So far we have looked at how to use view controllers to map URL's and build pages, in this section we will look at views and how to use them.

 To start with lets look a little more at the `html` class hander.